Czechs in Austria: History

-From the 1880s the 1890s, around 230,000 Czechs and Slovaks emigrated to Austria proper, mainly for construction work and other menial labor jobs in the larger cities, particularly Vienna.
+From the 1880s to the 1890s, around 230,000 Czechs and Slovaks emigrated to Austria proper, mainly for construction work and other menial labor jobs in the larger cities, particularly Vienna.
 After the fall of the Austro-Hungarian Empire, 150,000 people returned to Czechoslovakia after its independence.
 Of the more than 300,000 Czechs in the country, the population diminished to around 10,000 by 1991.

 Since the admission of the Czech Republic to the European Union in 2004, several dozen thousand Czech citizens have emigrated to Austria, mainly due to the open borders that have been made possible by the Schengen Agreement.
 The Czech population has increased by as much as four times as of 2016.